YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 Recent Events
 ======
 - Preparing a (2nd-author) paper that might submit to __WWW 2022__ involving the causal reject inference.
-- Preparing a paper that might submit to __Nature__ using the PDE discovery for a healthcare dynamics.
+- Preparing a (2nd-author) paper that might submit to __Nature__ using the PDE discovery for a healthcare dynamics.
+- Preparing a (2nd-author) paper that might submit to __Nature Communications__ using AutoML for quantum entangled communication.
-- Working on a (1st-author) project involving causal inference for sequential recommender system.
+- Working on a project involving causal inference for sequential recommender system.
-- Working on a (2nd-author) project involving causal inference for graph data mining.
+- Working on a project involving causal inference for graph data mining.
-- Working on a (1st-author) project involving causal inference for healthcare data mining.
+- Working on a project involving causal inference for healthcare data mining.

 Collaborations
 ======